spotinst/help/src/docs/ocean-spark/configure-permissions/README.md

 }
 ```

-### Set permissions for workspace users
+### Set Permissions for Workspace Users

 If you want to give your users only access to the integrated notebook workspace feature,
-you can use the following policy
+you can use the following policy.

 ```json
 {